Hours ahead of shutdown deadline, U.S. House sends Biden stopgap spending bill - NewsBreak

 The stopgap spending package approved Friday mostly continues current spending levels and policies from the omnibus spending package Congress approved with bipartisan majorities in March.

-The post Hours ahead of shutdown deadline, U.S. House sends Biden stopgap spending bill appeared first on Michigan Advance .
+The post Hours ahead of shutdown deadline, U.S. House sends Biden stopgap spending bill appeared first on Alaska Beacon .

 Comments / 0